 WP6 Future Data Ecosystems

 Advances in technology will generate increasing volumes of data.
-Dr. John Siddorn (NOC) and Alvaro Lorenzo-Lopez (NOC) will lead the Future Data Ecosystems work package that will seek to understand how this data should be managed and the opportunities that it brings to deliver new efficiencies in the collection of data.
-They will: examine trends across the whole data lifecycle, explore how data could be used to enable more intelligence operation of oceanographic platforms, seek to understand how the overlap in scientific and commercial interest could enhance the efficiency of data gathering and mitigate against obsolescence, and consider cybersecurity risks.
-Engaging with the WP leads will provide the opportunity to shape how oceanographic data is used in the future for scientific research and commercial impact.
+Dr. John Siddorn (NOC) and Alvaro Lorenzo-Lopez (NOC) are leading the Future Data Ecosystems work package that seeks to understand how this data should be managed and the opportunities that it brings to deliver new efficiencies in the collection of data.
+They are: examining trends across the whole data lifecycle, exploring how data could be used to enable more intelligence operation of oceanographic platforms, seeking to understand how the overlap in scientific and commercial interest could enhance the efficiency of data gathering and mitigate against obsolescence, and considering cybersecurity risks.

 Work Package Leads